 Total energy consumption fell by 2.2% to 196,403 MWh in fiscal 2023 (previous year: 200,715 MWh) and was therefore on a level with the prior year.
 The share of renewable energy increased by just under four percentage points to 35.5% (previous year: 31.7%).
 This is explained particularly by the lower total energy consumption and associated reduction in fossil fuels.
 Two locations switched to renewable energy.
 The Bangalore site now draws electricity from renewable sources, and the Göttingen site uses geothermal heating.
 The Group-wide degree of coverage with certified energy management systems in accordance with ISO 50001 as of December 31, measured against the number of employees, stood at 27.0% (previous year: 27.1%), putting it on a level with the prior year.
-Within the scope of the site-specific energy management systems in accordance will as the energy efficiency status of the largest energy-consuming systems/facilities and processes/activities are systematically identified and evaluated.
+Within the scope of the site-specific energy management systems in accordance with ISO 50001, energy flows such as the energy sources used and energy consumers as well as the energy efficiency status of the largest energy-consuming systems/facilities and processes/activities are systematically identified and evaluated.
 The data collected can then be used to develop measures that support the reduction of Scope 1 and Scope 2 GHG emissions and to measure their success.